 When should you submit a Fit Note?

-If you are sick for more than seven days (including non-working days), you must produce a Fit Note (medical certificate) from your doctor from the eighth day and contact your manager again.
+If you are sick for more than seven consecutive days (including non-working days), you must produce a Fit Note (medical certificate) from your doctor from the eighth day and contact your manager again.
 If your absence continues beyond the date given by your doctor, further Fit Notes must be provided to cover the whole period.
 If you do not provide a Fit Note to cover your absence you will not be paid for this period of leave as it will be classed as unauthorised absence.

 Monitoring of sickness absence

 When you return to work you will be invited to an informal meeting called a Return to Work meeting.
 You will be asked to sign the form which will record the reasons for your absence and the details will be held on your file.
-Your sickness absence history will be reviewed by your line manager to determine whether you have hit any of our absence triggers.
+Your sickness absence history will be reviewed by your line manager to determine whether you have met any of our absence thresholds which are:

 Sickness during annual leave